graemegowans/pxd/process_pxd.md

 write_csv(lookup, "data/ISD_lookup_topics.csv")
 ```

-You then need to rerun from section 3 (load forthcoming pubs) to match the new health topic.
+You then need to rerun from section 3 (loading forthcoming pubs) to match these new health topics.

 clean up titles
 ---------------